flavioheleno/interrupt/README.md

 Interrupt is built around the concept of components to allow easy integration with different environments or frameworks, making it a flexible and customizable library.

-### Service Name Inflector
+### Service Name Resolver

-To keep track of services accessed by the wrapped client, Interrupt uses the concept of [Service Name Inflector](src/Contracts/ServiceNameInflectorInterface.php), that generates consistent service names based on request attributes.
+To keep track of services accessed by the wrapped client, Interrupt uses the concept of [Service Name Resolvers](src/Contracts/ServiceNameResolverInterface.php), that generates consistent service names based on request attributes.

-Interrupt is distributed with [UriBasedInflector](src/ServiceNameInflectors/UriBasedInflector.php), an inflector implementation that generates service names from the request URI components.
+Interrupt is distributed with [UriBasedResolver](src/ServiceNameResolvers/UriBasedResolver.php), a resolver implementation that generates service names from the request URI components.

 ### Record Strategy